foundweekends/pamflet/docs/03/c.markdown

 `~/bin/pf` runs normally on the server.

-When you push to the bare repo from elsewhere, you'll see the normal git output followed by a success or error message from Pamflet.
+When you push to the bare repo from elsewhere, you'll see the normal git output along with a success or error message from Pamflet.
 (And yes, this is some pretty lame scripting.
 Fork this pamflet, that's what it's here for.)